xma711/notebook/big_data/pagerank/README.md

 There are some conditions only under which the steady state of the probabilities will converge (check computer network module).
 Using the teleport mechanism allows the network to satisfy these conditions.

-Ultimately, we can solve it at one go, without having to do multiple itertions, if the network size is not too big.
+Ultimately, we can solve it at one go, without having to do multiple iterations, if the network size is not too big.
 Pagerank_this_round = beta * sum of incoming pageranks + (1-beta) * 1/N , and pagerank_this_round = pagerank_last_round (refer to lecture notes)

 for an example, check gradiance/g3/pagerank.py